Enabling the right to decent housing

 In July 2023, the Lisbon Metropolitan Area signed cooperation protocols with the Faculty of Architecture of the University of Lisbon and the Institute of Housing and Urban Rehabilitation.

-Cooperation protocol with IHRU - Institute for Housing and Urban Rehabilitation
+Memorandum of Understanding with the IHRU – Institute for Housing and Urban Renewal

-The Institute for Housing and Urban Rehabilitation is the public body that promotes national housing policy and plays a particularly important role as the body responsible for implementing investments in the sector.
+The Institute for Housing and Urban Renewal is the public agency responsible for implementing national housing policy, playing a particularly important role as the entity in charge of executing investments in the sector.

-The main objectives of this cooperation instrument are to support the process of preparing, submitting and approving applications for RRP funds and to promote their speed, to accompany and monitor the process of executing the contracted investments, minimizing potential delays in relation to the planned planning, to support the municipalities in the legal reports to which they are obliged and to contribute to the execution of the RRP investments in housing in the Lisbon metropolitan area.
+The main objectives of this cooperation mechanism are to support the process of preparing, submitting, and approving applications for PRR funds and to expedite this process; to oversee and monitor the implementation of contracted investments, minimizing potential delays relative to the planned schedule; support municipalities in fulfilling their mandatory legal reporting obligations, and contribute to the implementation of PRR housing investments in the Lisbon metropolitan area.

 The cooperation focuses on the applications of the municipalities of the Lisbon metropolitan area submitted or to be submitted to the PRR funds, as well as the investments contracted under the three lines of investment under the responsibility of the IHRU: program to support access to housing, national exchange of urgent and temporary housing and public affordable housing.
 The cooperation includes all the municipalities that make up the AML.

-The IHRU's responsibilities under the protocol include supporting the development of survey forms relating to the planning of municipal applications and their execution and monitoring, among others.
+The IHRU’s responsibilities under the protocol include supporting the development of survey forms related to the planning, implementation, and monitoring of municipal applications, among other tasks.

-A monthly meeting is also planned to provide clarification on application processes or operations financed by AML municipalities.
+A monthly meeting is also scheduled to provide clarification on application processes or projects funded by the municipalities of the AML.

 The AML, in turn, undertakes to develop a metropolitan information platform in the field of housing that allows for the collection and processing of data on submitted and approved applications, as well as data on the implementation and planning of investments.